talk

 Exploring Palestinian Cultural Policies: Insights and Creative Interpretations

-Talk by Yasmin Foqahaa
+Fellow Talk: Yasmin Foqahaa

-Tuesday 13 January 2026 | 6:30 PM | Beit al Beiruti
+Sunday 18 January 2026 | 6:30 PM | Beit al Beiruti

-The development of cultural policies in Palestine takes place within a settler-colonial context marked by ongoing colonial hegemony and the absence of sovereignty and self-determination.
+The development of cultural policies in Palestine takes place within a settler-colonial context marked by ongoing hegemony and the absence of sovereignty and self-determination.
 This condition produces persistent uncertainty and instability, placing significant constraints on cultural sustenance, practice, and production.

 The conversation will be held in Arabic.